-Why an exec threw Microsoft's new foldable phone onto the floor
+Microsoft's new foldable phone: Why an exec threw it on the floor

-Inside a cosy, unassuming conference room in New York City, I sat in a four-person circle with Microsoft's Panos Panay and two other journalists.
-Panay is the Chief Product Officer of Microsoft's Devices group which includes Xbox, HoloLens and Microsoft Surface.
-Only an hour earlier Panay came off stage at Microsoft's annual announcement event where he revealed the company's latest Surface products with all the usual fanfare, flashing cameras and slick promotional videos.
+Samsung tried and failed, but that hasn't stopped Microsoft from giving the foldable device scene a crack.

-In contrast to this impressive showcase, the four of us sat quietly while Panay talked passionately about Microsoft's foldable Android phone, the Surface Duo.
-"There's truly nothing else like this out there, it's designed to bring together the best of Microsoft with the best of Google".
+This week the company long considered your dad's technology revealed a foldable Android phone dubbed the Surface Duo.

+"There's truly nothing else like this out there, it's designed to bring together the best of Microsoft with the best of Google," beamed Microsoft chief product officer Panos Panay at the launch.

 READ MORE: